kmc6/F1/README.md

 <sup>Figure 13 - Line Plot showing average driver age by season.</sup>

 ### L2 - Multivariate Analysis
-MA was conducted on the final dataframe containing driver performance variables.
+MA was conducted on the final dataframe containing driver performance feature.
 Correlation coefficients were calculated and visually plotted using a colour-coded heatmap where the strongest correlations are highlighted in ‘red’ (see figure 15).
 The reason for doing this was to check model assumptions forlinear regression models i.e. features / variables have a normal distribution, linearity of variables and variable independence.
 Those feature with high correlation could indicate multi-collinearity, and were thus removed from the final dataframe.

 ![Screenshot: Source Database](images/eda_feature_correlation_all_features.png)